Couples today expect their relationships to be satisfying, to fulfill their needs, including the emotional ones.

 Unfortunately many marriages fail and many of the people in them are far away from being happy.
 Falling in love is easy, maintaining it is a conscious decision.

-We also specialize in inter-racial marriages since we believe people from different cultures need extra support in building a common ground relationship and in taking full advantage of the opportunity to create a richer life that coming from different background provided.
+We also offer marriage counseling for inter-racial marriages since we believe people from different cultures need extra support in building a common ground relationship and in taking full advantage of the opportunity to create a richer life that coming from different background provided.

 Freud – “We are never so vulnerable as when we love”